2013 PGA Tour Latinoamérica: Changes for 2013

+NEC title sponsorship

+In April, it was announced that the tour had signed a title sponsorship agreement with NEC, being renamed as the NEC Series-PGA Tour Latinoamérica.

 Schedule

 The following table lists official events during the 2013 season.

 Order of Merit

 The Order of Merit was based on prize money won during the season, calculated in U.S. dollars.
-The top five players on the tour earned status to play on the 2014 Web.com Tour.
+The top five players on the Order of Merit earned status to play on the 2014 Web.com Tour.

 Developmental Series

+The 2013 PGA Tour Latinoamérica Developmental Series was the inaugural season of the PGA Tour Latinoamérica Developmental Series, the official development tour to the PGA Tour Latinoamérica between 2013 and 2023.

+Schedule

-The following table lists Developmental Series events during the 2013 season.
+The following table lists official events during the 2013 season.

+Dev Series Final

+The Dev Series Final was made up of the top-five finishers of each tournament during the season.
+The top five finishers in the Dev Series Final earned status to play on the 2014 PGA Tour Latinoamérica.